 You don’t have compelling descriptions

 Another way of giving your customers a better idea of the product is to use product descriptions.
 However, avoid using the boring, same old features that everyone else uses and focus more on the benefits of the product.
 Apple does this kind of thing very well because they realise that most people don’t care about the latest ARM CPU or PowerVR G6430 – those are just meaningless words to most.

 Instead, Apple will put the benefits first – ‘super fast performance,’ ‘hold up to 30,000 songs’, or ‘razor sharp detail’ are all good examples.
-Think about what they product actually does for the customer, and describe it in a compelling and engaging way.
+Think about what their product actually does for the customer, and describe it in a compelling and engaging way.

 You aren’t embracing SEO or SEM

-As LD SEO Sydney point out, sound SEO is critical to the success of your business, and with the right strategy in place, it will help you find better quality clients who are more likely to buy from you.
+As LD SEO Sydney points out, sound SEO is critical to the success of your business, and with the right strategy in place, it will help you find better quality clients who are more likely to buy from you.
 SEO is great for finding what is known as organic traffic and requires a fair amount of ongoing work and time to succeed.
 But you should also think about buying paid traffic, through a SEM – or search engine marketing – campaign.

 This involves using services like Google’s Adwords to draw in a few more customers who are interested in your products.
 A good mix of both these strategies should improve your performance by a significant amount.

 Your checkout process is too long

 Finally, make sure that when customers want to buy something they can do so as quickly as possible.
 If your shopping cart abandonment rates are high, there is probably a good reason why, and it needs a bit of work to improve.
 Start by reducing the number of tasks you ask of the customer.
 For example, you only really need a name, address, and bank details to process the transaction – not their sex, company name, start sign and favorite color.